micmejia/bible-dump/NKJV/Job/Job 19.md

 Know then that God has wronged me, And has surrounded me with His net.

 ###### 7
-"If I cry out concerning [^c]wrong, I am not heard.
+"If I cry out concerning wrong, I am not heard.
 If I cry aloud, _there is_ no justice.

 ###### 8
-He has [^d]fenced up my way, so that I cannot pass; And He has set darkness in my paths.
+He has fenced up my way, so that I cannot pass; And He has set darkness in my paths.

 ###### 9
 He has stripped me of my glory, And taken the crown _from_ my head.